vinej/sml/README.md

 You can:

-- commands separator is <new line> or <;>
+- commands separator is 'new line' or ';'
-- line continuation caracter is <\> to create expressions spread on many lines
+- line continuation caracter is '\' to create expressions spread on many lines
 - the caractere <#> is used to create comment into the code
-- Functions or sub-routines are created with <def ....  enddef> and execute with <exe>
+- Functions or sub-routines are created with 'def ....  enddef' and execute with <exe>
-- Loops are created with <for ... break ... continue ... next>
+- Loops are created with 'for ... break ... continue ... next'
-- Conditions ara manage with <if..else..end>
+- Conditions ara manage with 'if ... else ... end'
-- Variables are created with the equal caracter <var = expression>
+- Variables are created with the equal caracter 'var = expression'

 ```
 def(add, v1, v2)